dgaydukov/cert-aws/files/sa.md

 Portfolio - collection of products.
 Product - cloudFormation template with a list of aws resources.
 Users then can launch any product in portfolio.
 You can share portfolio with other aws accounts.
 By using cloudFormation params you can customize user experience (for example end users can choose what type of ec2 instance to run).
 Product has versioning, so end users can choose new version or update their stack to new version.

+###### Inspector
+It's automated security assessment service that test the network accessibility of your ec2 and apps running on them.
+You install agent on your OS, and it collects data and send it to inspector for analyzing.
+Assessment template - configuration based on which inspector validates your system.

+###### Neptune
+It's fully-manages graph database (not relational) service optimized for storing billions of relationships and querying the graph with milliseconds latency.
+It's ACID compliant with immediate consistency.
+It's uses operational technology (lifecycle management, encryption-at-rest with KMS) shared with RDS.
+It replicates all data 6 times across 3 AZ (neptune divide your storage on 10GB chunk and replicate each chunk 6 times).
+Automated backups enabled by default.
+You can take manual snapshot any time.
+You can restore snapshot only into new database.
+You can also share snapshot with other aws accounts.
+It runs inside vpc so you can use NACL/SG to secure neptune instance.
+It's best suited for: recommendation engines, fraud detection, knowledge graphs.
+It support 2 graph query languages:
+* Apache TinkerPop Gremlin graph traversal language - neptune provides Gremlin Websocket Server
+* RDF/SPARQL (Resource Description Framework) query language - neptune provides SPARQL 1.1 Protocol REST endpoint Gremlin - imperative/declarative graph traversal language.
+TinkerPop/Gremlin to graph db - the same as jdbc/sql for relational db.